BittieTasks/BittieTasks/legal/privacy-policy.md

-# TaskParent Privacy Policy
+# BittieTasks Privacy Policy

-**Effective Date: August 2025**
+**Effective Date: January 2025**
-**Last Updated: August 2025**
+**Last Updated: January 2025**

 ## 1. INTRODUCTION

-TaskParent ("we," "us," or "our") respects your privacy and is committed to protecting your personal information.
+BittieTasks ("we," "us," or "our") respects your privacy and is committed to protecting your personal information.
 This Privacy Policy explains how we collect, use, and safeguard your information when you use our Platform.

 ## 2. INFORMATION WE COLLECT